OyvindLunde/TTT4275-Classification/README.md

 ## The Iris task
 The entire Iris task is programmed in Python.
-The code is only tested on Mac, and while it should work on other operating systems, you might encounter some file path problems on e.g. Windows.
+The master branch is tested on Mac, while the 'windows' branch is tested on Windows, using VS Code.
+Run the program by running the 'Iris.py' file.

 ## The Handwritten numbers task
 The entire Handwritten numbers task is programmed in Matlab.

-### Running the code
 To run the code you will need to load the 'data_all.mat' file, which can be found in the /handwritten_numbers_task/number_data/MNist_ttt4275/ folder.

 To run the task2c.m files, you need to run 'clustering.m' first.